Skip to main content Skip to footer

 Target: Improve ratio of land rehabilitated to land restored

-2024 Progress: At the end of 2024, our ratio of land rehabilitated to land disturbed was 1:2, compared to 1:6 in 2023.
-We increased land reclamation investment across many sites, most notably Covia's Menomonie, Hephzibah, and Junction City Plants.
+2025 Progress: At the end of 2024, our ratio of land rehabilitated to land disturbed was 1:2, compared to 1:6 in 2023.
+Our 2025 ratio remained consistent at 1:2.
+We increased land reclamation investment across many sites, most notably in 2025, Ahuazotepec, Mexico; Troup, Texas; Canoitas, Mexico; and Hephzibah, Georgia.

 Target: Implement conservation and biodiversity initiatives at all sites, with 50% of mining and processing sites achieving WHC certification